 For the latest figures & full historical data, check the Professional Subscription Plan by Siblis Research.

-Need comprehensive valuation data?
-Check our Professional Subscription Plan that provides you the latest and historical P/E (TTM) ratios, P/B ratios, CAPE ratios, EV/EBITDA multiples and Dividend yields by GICS Sector (calculated using the 500 largest public companies at a given date) since the year 1979, including valuation data of the major global equity indices.
+Need access to tge full data?
+Check our Professional Subscription Plan that provides you the latest and historical P/E (TTM) ratios, P/B ratios, CAPE ratios, EV/EBITDA multiples and Dividend yields by Sector (calculated using the 500 largest public companies at a given date) since the year 1979, including valuation data of the major global equity indices.
 Check a sample dataset from here.

 Dividends & Buybacks